 Run under thousands of spotlights, the tight and twisty track is so well illuminated that it’s almost reminiscent of a day race in terms of light quality, but it’s anything but your typical Sunday afternoon drive…

 The Hermann Tilke designed circuit happens to sit in the camp of his tracks that the drivers actually like.
-This author would tend to disagree with that statement, as the previous two races held here have produced little in the way of passing opportunities and serious wheel-to-wheel racing that the previous rounds in Spa and Monza would typically provide in spades.
+This author might be inclined to disagree with that statement, as the previous four races held here have produced little in the way of passing opportunities (the last three have all been won from pole) and serious wheel-to-wheel racing that the previous rounds in Spa and Monza would typically provide in spades.

 However, the technical challenge of the circuit is certainly one to be appreciated.
 A particularly bumpy track (although the surface has been somewhat smoothed out), the sparks flying from the bottoms of the cars reminded me very much of the 1980s and 1990s period of F1.

 This is a circuit that rewards a good set-up rather than outright pace, and it would be logical to assume that the cars that performed well in Monaco – those with good traction in particular – could do similarly well here.